 vii The Cabotage Regime

 Unlike the Jones Act regime of the United States or the domestic cabotage legislation of China, India does not have a regime that bars foreign players from operating in the Indian market and instead has a right of first refusal regime wherein an Indian shipowner is given an opportunity to match the price quoted by a foreign shipowner to the Indian charterer.
-In these circumstances, it would be open for an Indian charterer to charter a foreign-flagged vessel in the event no Indian shipowner is able to match the bid quoted by the foreign shipowner.
-Under the present regime, the DG Shipping would first circulate an enquiry with the Indian National Shipowners Association (INSA) – a private body of Indian shipowners – on whether an Indian shipowner could provide a vessel with similar characteristics at the same or a lower freight rate as that quoted by the foreign shipowner.
+In these circumstances, it would be open for an Indian charterer to charter a foreign-flagged vessel in the event that no Indian shipowner is able to match the bid quoted by the foreign shipowner.
+Under the present regime, the DG Shipping would first circulate an enquiry with the Indian National Shipowners Association (INSA) – a private body of Indian shipowners – on whether an Indian shipowner could provide a vessel with similar characteristics at the same or a lower freight rate quoted by the foreign shipowner.
 It is only when INSA issues a 'no objection certificate' that a licence is issued to the Indian party to charter a foreign-flagged vessel.
 Insofar as coastal trade goes, a no objection certificate would have to be provided by the Indian Coastal Conference (ICC).

-In an attempt to bolster its Make in India policy and add stimulus to the shipbuilding industry in India, the government issued a circular on 14 January 2021 (effective from 16 January 2021) and a further clarificatory circular dated 11 February 2021, which has completely revamped the cabotage regime in India (the New Right of First Refusal (RoFR) Regime).132
+In an attempt to bolster the 'Make in India' policy of the Indian government and add stimulus to the shipbuilding industry in India, the government issued a circular published on 14 January 2021 (effective from 16 January 2021) and a further clarificatory circular dated 11 February 2021, which has completely revamped the cabotage regime in India (the New Right of First Refusal (RoFR) Regime).169

 Under the New RoFR Regime, the exercise of the RoFR will be available in the following hierarchy:

-- first priority: India-built, India-flagged and India-owned
+- first priority: India-built, India-flagged and India-owned;

-- second priority: foreign-built, India-flagged and India-owned
+- second priority: foreign-built, India-flagged and India-owned; and

 - third priority: India-built, foreign-flagged but foreign-owned.

-All India-flagged vessels registered in India up to midnight on 15 January 2021 (irrespective of whether they are India-built or foreign-built) shall be deemed to be India-built and thus first priority (see point (a), above).
-Further foreign-flagged vessels permitted to be chartered by an Indian entity by the DG Shipping under Section 406 of the MSA, as a temporary substitute for a vessel being built in an Indian shipyard for registration under the India flag, shall be deemed to be an India-built vessel and thus first priority, provided:
+All India-flagged vessels registered in India up until midnight of 15 January 2021 (irrespective of whether they are India- or foreign-built) shall be deemed to be India-built vessels and will fall within first priority.
+Further foreign-flagged vessels permitted to be chartered by an Indian entity by the DG Shipping under Section 406 of the MSA, as a temporary substitute for a vessel being built in an Indian shipyard for registration under the India flag, shall be deemed to be an India-built vessel and will fall within first priority, provided:

 viii Satellite devices, ammunition and drones banned in Indian waters

-A foreign crew member was arrested for the use of a drone in a restricted area within port limits of India and was charged under Section 10 (2) of the Aircraft Act 1934, which provides for a maximum punishment of two years' imprisonment and a fine of up to 1 million rupees.
-Subsequently, the Indian Ministry of Civil Aviation has introduced the Unmanned Aircraft System Rules 2021135 and has designated areas prohibiting the use of drones, including notified port limits identified by the government beyond the territorial waters of India.
+A foreign crew member was arrested for the use of a drone in a restricted area within port limits of India and was charged under Section 10 (2) of the Aircraft Act, 1934 which provides for a maximum punishment of two years imprisonment and fine up to 1 million rupees.
+Subsequently, the Indian Ministry of Civil Aviation has introduced the new Unmanned Aircraft System Rules, 2021172 and has designated areas prohibiting the use of drones, including notified port limits identified by the central government beyond the territorial waters of India.
 The punishment under the new Rules for contravention has been reduced to a fine of 50,000 rupees.

-2 Budget 2021-2022: Speech by Nirmala Sitharaman, Minister of Finance, February 2021, available at https://www.indiabudget.gov.in/doc/Budget_Speech.pdf (last accessed 22 April 2021).
+2 Budget 2021-2022: Speech of Nirmala Sitharaman Minister of Finance, Available at: https://www.indiabudget.gov.in/doc/Budget_Speech.pdf (last accessed on 8 April 2022).

-4 The Maritime India Vision 2030 document is accessible at https://static.investindia.gov.in/s3fs-public/2021-03/MIV%202030%20Report.pdf (last accessed 23 April 2021).
+4 The Maritime India Vision 2030 document is accessible at https://static.investindia.gov.in/s3fs-public/2021-03/MIV%202030%20Report.pdf (last accessed on 8.04.2021).

 6 The specified value is currently fixed at 300,000 rupees.